azizsayfullayev/azizsayfullayev/README.md

 ##### CURRENTLY

-- 🤠 Working on a Blog api;
+- 🤠 Working on a Telegram Webhook;
 - 🏮 Working at Anorbank;

 ##### BIO